 The shortest wavelengths (purple and blue) are the ones that are scattered the more intensely, reason for which there is much more blue light reaching our eyes.

 We could also ask ourselves why the sky isn’t purple, as the light of this colour is scattered more than the blue one, as it is more energetic.
 This is due to that much of the purple light is absorbed in the high layers of the atmosphere.
-Moreover, our eyes are more sensible to the blue.
+Moreover, our eyes are more sensitive to blue.

 Why does the blue colour of the sky fade on the horizon?